 Students are encouraged to register with Disability Services and meet with a Disability Adviser so that we can discuss what reasonable adjustments may be helpful to enable a student to engage with their course.
 Adjustments are considered on an individual basis and considered in the context of the impact of a disability or learning difference, University policies and the Equality Act (2010).

-Our recommendations are evidence based; students are required to supply appropriate and recent medical evidence, or, in the case of a learning difference such as dyslexia or dyspraxia, a post 16 diagnostic assessment completed by an Educational Psychologist or assessor with a suitable practising certificate.
+Our recommendations are evidence-based; students are required to supply appropriate and recent medical evidence, or, in the case of a learning difference such as dyslexia or dyspraxia, a post 16 diagnostic assessment completed by an Educational Psychologist or assessor with a suitable practicing certificate.

 Once a student has met with Disability Services, the adviser will contact the student's department (with their permission) to recommend any specific adjustments.
 Although adjustments vary, it is not unusual for recommendations to be made relating to marking, deadlines, recording of lectures and access to lecture materials in advance.